 Importantly, because this compound is relatively new, there is not much evidence about how safe it is for human users, or how frequently it might lead to negative side-effects.

 For this reason, we would strongly advise against experimenting with this compound until more data about its safety is available.

 - Sleep disturbance

 - Constipation or diarrhea

-Oxiracetam falls under the category of dietary supplements in the US and is not approved by the FDA for medical use.
+Oxiracetam falls under the category of “dietary supplements” in the US, and is not approved by the FDA for any medical use.

-The effective daily Oxiracetam doses in clinical trials ranged from 1,200 to 2,400 mg/day, split up into 2-3 doses throughout the day.
-In some studies, oxiracetam was started at lower doses (400 mg/day) and gradually increased.
-No serious side effects were noted at these doses [28, 10].
+The effective daily Oxiracetam doses in clinical trials ranged from 1,200 to 2,400 mg/day, often split up into 2-3 separate doses spread throughout the day.
+In some studies, oxiracetam was started at lower doses (400 mg/day) and gradually increased [26, 10].

 Oxiracetam is currently not approved by the FDA for the treatment of any disease.